Yemen's Houthis attack Saudi oil heartland with drones, missiles

 The Saudi-led coalition earlier said it intercepted 12 armed drones aimed at “civilian targets” without specifying a location as well as two ballistic missiles fired towards Jazan.

-The sites attacked on Sunday lie on the Gulf coast in Eastern Province, home to most of Aramco’s production and export facilities.
+The Eastern Province is home to most of Aramco’s production and export facilities.
 In 2019, Saudi Arabia, the world’s top oil exporter, was shaken by a big missile and drone attack on oil installations just a few km (miles) from the facilities hit on Sunday, which Riyadh blamed on Iran, a charge Tehran denies.

-That attack forced Saudi Arabia to temporarily shut more than half of its crude output, causing a huge price spike.
+That attack, which was claimed by the Houthis but which Riyadh said did not originate from Yemen, forced Saudi Arabia to temporarily shut more than half of its crude output, causing a huge price spike.

-(Graphic: Map showing key energy installations in Saudi Arabia and neighbouring countries: )

 ESCALATION